Alictndhillon/tributeToAllamaMIqbal/README.md

 # tributeToAllamaMIqbal
-This Websie project is a tribute to Allama Muhammad Iqbal .
+This Websie project is a tribute to Allama Muhammad Iqbal.